autoblocksai/neon-actions/neon/README.md

           project-id: ${{ vars.NEON_PROJECT_ID }}
 ```

-This will create a Neon branch on every commit to every branch in your repository and then delete the associated Neon branches when a GitHub branch is deleted.

 ## Setup

 - Get your Neon API key and add it to your repository as a **secret**